mstudio/video-ff/README.md

 # Video Ad blocker Chrome Extension

-v1.1.0

 Skips the video ads.
 Runs continuously in the background for specified domain.
-If an ad is found, it forwards to the end, waits a moment and clicks on the skip button.
+If an ad is found, it mutes and fast-forwards the video to the end of the ad.

 ## Installation